MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/botany/morphology.md

 Aplinia officinarum roots do not develop nodules.
 These morphological characteristics collectively define the root system of Aplinia officinarum, highlighting its adaptability and functional traits for nutrient uptake and anchorage in its habitat.

+The following table shows in detail the morphological characteristics of Alpinia officinarum roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous |